Best Chrome Extensions for Bloggers: Spend Less, Save Time, Get More!

 • Track your keyword usage and optimize your content on the fly

-Result: Better understanding of what makes content rank well, helping you improve your blog’s visibility in search results.
+Result: A better understanding of what makes content rank well, helping you improve your blog’s visibility in search results.

 3. Manage Your Social Media profiles